dakkkob/gcp-cloud-function-contact-form-handler/README.md

 - **Python3.12**
 - **Reply-To:** Field is populated from the email inputted by user.
 - **Email Subject:** is constructed from SMTP_SUBJECT field plus domain name of the originating request
+- **Validation:** it is possible to bypass re-captcha validation for given validation domain, for purpose of having a functional ping

 ## Configuration